joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 - You could ask if it's the same thing as this other thing.
 - You could ask what assumptions are being made, and what happens if they're not true.

-It's like doing the [Feynman technique](https://www.scotthyoung.com/learnonsteroids/grab/TranscriptFeynman.pdf), except when you notice gaps in your knowledge, they're instantly remedied.
+It's like doing the [Feynman technique](https://www.scotthyoung.com/learnonsteroids/grab/TranscriptFeynman.pdf), except when you notice gaps in your knowledge, further explanation is right in front of you.

 What's your estimation for how long it might take to understand a paper with your author friend?